zeek-mansur/mysite/README.md

 # My Personal online CV & Portfolio

 This is my personal website created for educational purpose, consisting of my resume and portfolio.
-It lists my skills and projects, and contains links for my GitHub, Twitter, LinkedIn and Instagram profiles.
+It lists my skills and projects, and also contains links for my GitHub, Twitter, LinkedIn and Instagram profiles.

 There is also a contact form for recruiters, other coders or customers to get in touch with me if they want to hire me or collaborate.